river flowing through a forest

 Biochar is a charcoal-like substance made by burning organic material from agricultural or forestry waste (or biomass) with a limited supply of oxygen and at relatively low temperatures (5-800 degrees C).

-Organic waste used to make biochar includes woodchips, grass, crop residues, leaf litter, dead plants, trees or manure.
-That means biochar’s chemical composition varies depending on the material used to make it, as well as the methods used to heat it.
+Organic waste used to make biochar includes woodchips, grass, crop residues, leaf litter, dead plants, trees, manure—and even algae.
+This means biochar’s chemical composition can vary depending on the feedstock and the methods used to heat it.
 However, on average, about 70 percent of its composition is carbon.

-Biochar can remain in soil for centuries and even thousands of years, making it an ideal technology for scalable carbon removal.
+Biochar can remain in soil for centuries, even thousands of years, making it an ideal technology for scalable carbon removal.

-In addition to sequestering the carbon inside organic material, preventing it from turning to carbon dioxide, biochar has multiple environmental and social benefits.
+In addition to storing the carbon inside organic material and preventing it from turning into carbon dioxide, biochar offers a range of environmental and social benefits.

-In certain types of soil, burying biochar can improve water retention, moderate the acidity of the soil, reduce nutrient leaching and lower the need for irrigation and fertilizer, decreasing the environmental impact of agriculture and farming practices and helping this critical industry to become more sustainable.
+When applied to certain types of soil, biochar can improve water retention, moderate soil acidity, reduce nutrient leaching, and lower the need for irrigation and fertilizer.
+These benefits decrease the environmental impact of agriculture and help make this critical industry more sustainable.

 Biomass burial